This article shall be known and cited as the "West Virginia State Rail Authority Act."

 The Legislature finds and hereby declares that this responsibility of the state cannot be effectively met without the establishment, funding, construction, reconstruction, acquisition, repair, replacement, operation and maintenance of railroads and railroad projects.

-(1) "Authority" means the West Virginia railroad maintenance authority created by this article, the duties, powers, responsibilities and functions of which are specified in this article.
+(1) "Authority" means the West Virginia State Rail Authority created by this article, the duties, powers, responsibilities and functions of which are specified in this article.

-(2) "Bond" or "railroad maintenance authority bond" means a revenue bond or rate issued by the railroad maintenance authority to effectuate the intents and purposes of this article.
+(2) "Bond" or " state rail authority bond" means a revenue bond or rate issued by the State Rail Authority to effectuate the intents and purposes of this article.

 (5) "Income" means and includes all money accruing to the authority from any source.

-(7) "Rail properties" means assets or rights owned, leased, or otherwise controlled by a railroad or other person which are used, or useful, in rail transportation service: Provided, That rail properties does not include any properties owned, leased, or otherwise controlled by a railroad not in reorganization, unless it consents to such properties' inclusion in the particular transaction.
+(10) "Rail properties" means assets or rights owned, leased or otherwise controlled by a railroad or other person which are used, or useful, in rail transportation service: Provided, That rail properties does not include any properties owned, leased, or otherwise controlled by a railroad not in reorganization, unless it consents to such properties' inclusion in the particular transaction.

 (b) The authority shall consist of seven members.
 The secretary of the department of transportation shall be chairman: Provided, That the secretary may appoint a designee to act in his or her stead at meetings of the authority.
 The other six members shall be appointed by the governor, by and with the advice and consent of the Senate, for a term of six years.
 Of the members of the authority first appointed, two shall be appointed for a term ending on the thirtieth day of June, one thousand nine hundred seventy-seven, two shall be appointed for a term ending two years thereafter and two shall be appointed for a term ending four years thereafter.
 A person appointed to fill a vacancy occurring prior to the expiration of the term for which his predecessor was appointed shall be appointed only for the remainder of such term.
 Each authority member shall serve until the appointment and qualification of his successor.
 No more than three of the appointed authority members shall at any one time belong to the same political party.
 Appointed authority members may be reappointed to serve additional terms.